opentelekomcloud/docker-machine-opentelekomcloud/docs/usage-with-rancher.md

 ## Usage With Rancher

-Currently, `docker-machine-opentelekomcloud` is not a part of the Rancher, so additional steps required to use it as a node driver.
+> !Important note: The current available `docker-machine-opentelekomcloud` is not a part of the Rancher.
+You need to update the Driver to the latest version to get this properly running.
+We have an open issue to get this fixed @Rancher, but the approval is currently missing.

 ### Remove old node driver: